10 Tips for Making Delicious Homemade Soups

 Once you’ve finished sautéing all your veggies, added your liquids to the pot and brought everything to a boil, reduce the heat to a simmer.
 Let your dish stay at the lower temperature for the remainder of cooking.
 If you boil your soup too vigorously, the vegetables could get mushy, the meat might toughen and other ingredients will begin to break down, as well.

 7. Add Noodles

 Including noodles in your homemade soup can give it a lovely texture to go along with its spectacular taste.
 Noodles will add a bit of body and heartiness to the soup while providing some extra chew factor.
-Whether your family prefers ramen, spaghetti, orzo or even bowtie pasta, you can spruce up your simple stock soup recipe with the addition of some noodles.
+Whether your family prefers ramen, orzo, ditalini or even egg noodles, you can spruce up your simple stock soup recipe with the addition of some noodles.

 When adding noodles to your soup, make them the final addition once everything else has finished cooking, and let the noodles cook until tender.
 The pasta can then soak up more of the soup’s flavor, whereas noodles cooked separately will have less flavor and break down once added to the dish.

 The only time you should cook your soup noodles separately is when you plan on freezing your soup.
 You do not want to freeze the noodles along with the soup because pasta tends to turn mushy after being frozen.
 Instead, add noodles after thawing frozen soup and bringing it back to a boil.
 Following this method will ensure your soup features fresher and tastier pasta.